 by Michael Buck

-The world of architecture and exterior design can throw an awful lot of unfamiliar vocabulary your way.
+The world of architecture, exterior design, and construction can throw an awful lot of unfamiliar vocabulary your way.
 By getting to know your fascia from your friezes, you can begin to speak the same language as your contractor or builder, which may help your siding project go that much smoother.

 Use this list for answers to frequently asked questions about common siding terminology so you can start to speak like a pro.